Evan24Plant/Code-Snips/README.md

 ------
 *CountingHelper.cs*

-The main script used in the "Counting Game" for the MyLevelUp application.
+The main script used in the "Counting Game" for the MyLevelUp application, developed in Unity.
 I am wholey responsible for this version of the script, so it's a great example of my production-level coding style.